rpmuller/ePubs/WesternPhilosophy.md

 hero-worship, the legacy of Byron, became part of the complex soul of Germany.

+1 Parlor Ht tart us, Book 11, chap. vi.

 Byron is not gentle, but violent like a thunderstorm.
 What he saya of Rousseau is applicable *o himself.
 Rousseau was, he says

-1 Parlor Ht tart us, Book 11, chap. vi.
-779

-WESTERN PHILOSOPHICAL THOUGHT

 He who threw